Changes Coming in 2024 – California Employment Law Update

 - Alameda: $16.52/hour

-- Workplace Violence Restraining Orders (SB 428)
+Workplace Violence Restraining Orders (SB 428)

 Under current law, employers can seek a temporary restraining order (TRO) on behalf of an employee against an individual who has engaged in workplace violence or made credible threats of violence against the employee.
-However, effective January 1, 2025, employers will also be able to seek TROs on behalf of an employee for harassment that does not necessarily involve violence or threats of violence.
+Effective January 1, 2025, employers will also be able to seek TROs on behalf of an employee for harassment that does not necessarily involve violence or threats of violence.
 Harassment for the purposes of this law means “a knowing and willful course of conduct directed at a specific person that seriously alarms, annoys, or harasses the person, and that serves no legitimate purpose.”
 The course of conduct must also “be that which would cause a reasonable person to suffer substantial emotional distress and must actually cause substantial emotional distress.”

 - Retaliation Presumed, Unless Rebutted (SB 497)